“Avatar: Fire and Ash”: Spider! He Is Our Hero!

 It’s listing time again!
 In today’s entertainment consumption sphere, all experiences must be pitted against each other and assigned numeric values that are ultimately arbitrary to anyone except the writer themselves.
 It’s just this fun thing some of us love doing even though the rules are made up and the points don’t matter.

-I saw 18 films in theaters in 2022 that were actually released in 2022, an 18.2% decrease over 2021 despite having taken more vaccines than ever, well short of my all-time high of 32 films in 2019.
-That number doesn’t include the seven Academy Award nominees that were officially 2021 releases, but which I saw later as part of my annual Oscar Quest.
-It definitely doesn’t include all the 2022 films I watched on streaming services, which will receive their own much longer two-part listicle.
+I saw 29 films in theaters in 2024 that were actually released in 2024, a 20.8% increase over 2023, steadily climbing post-COVID.
+That number doesn’t include ten Academy Award nominees I caught in theaters in 2024 that were officially 2023 releases, but which I saw later outside the house as part of my annual Oscar Quest.
+It also doesn’t include the 2024 films I watched on streaming services, which will receive their own listicle.

 Continue reading